BUS 3160 MARKETING PRINCIPLES

 Four hours.
 Prerequisite: COM 2500 and COM/SPC 3400.
 Emphasis on developing skills leading to understanding approaches to and organization of material necessary to writing advertising copy.
 The course requires completion of an advertising campaign including writing for national, retail, broadcast (radio and television) trade, and outdoor advertising.

-Four hours.
-Prerequisites: Either COM 3410 or SPC 4400 for majors.
-Either ART 3410 or ART 3510 or BUS 4148 for interdisciplinary minors.
-This course explores the orchestration of research, planning and communication skills for a client or employer seeking to achieve measurable outcomes that influence target publics.
+Two hours.
+Same as SPC 4401.
+Prerequisites: Either COM 3410 or SPC 4350 for majors.
+Either ART 3410, 3510, or BUS 4148 for interdisciplinary minors.
+The orchestration of research, planning and communication skills for a client or employer seeking to achieve measurable outcomes that influence target publics.

 SPC 3450 PUBLIC RELATIONS WRITING